Other pages in this category: Workflows.

 /models folder and converting them into files in the

 To learn more about Jovo Language Models, take a look at App Configuration > Models.

 build separately for each platform, or just let the CLI fetch the right information from the

 -p: If you want to update your platform folders, you can leave it out and it will update the ones listed in

 app.json.
 You can still use it, if you want to only update a specific platform.
 If you haven't initialized a platform yet, this will trigger the

 -l: Specify the locale, which should be created/updated.
 Default:

 jovo deploy command.
 Deploy the platform files to their respective developer console.

-jovo get will import an existing Alexa Skill (Skill Information and Interaction Model) into the
+jovo get will import an existing Alexa Skill (Skill Information and Interaction Model) or Dialogflow agent (work in progress) into the

 To get the Skill from the Amazon developer console, you have to set up ASK CLI first.